yhluk/reading-notes/README.md

 Growth mindset is **believing** that your brain can grow and you can learn many new things

-Importamt to remember
+Importamt to remember:

-*1. Chelenge helps me grow
+*1. Chelenge helps me grow*
-2. Mistakes are valuable
+*2. Mistakes are valuable*
-3. Constructive critiscism is helpfull*
+*3. Constructive critiscism is helpfull*

-My name is Yurii, and here is my portfolio (https://yhluk.github.io/reading-notes/)
+My name is Yurii, and here is my portfolio [https://yhluk.github.io/reading-notes/]